 Intrapreneurship is hard.
-It’s definitely challenging to go against the grain, to find that extra ‘oomph’, but it pays off even when your startup fails – you’ll have learned, truly innovated, and no doubt become addicted to intrapreneurship.
+It’s definitely challenging to go against the grain to find that extra ‘oomph’, but it pays off even when your startup fails – you’ll have learned, truly innovated, and no doubt become addicted to intrapreneurship.

 To wrap up season 1 of Intrapreneur Stories, I went back and reviewed every interview—and if you’re like me and find it excruciatingly painful to listen to your own voice, you know how cringeworthy the process can be.
-Yet the goal is clear: to summarize the key learnings for those of you who have—or haven’t—watched or listened to Intrapreneur Stories.
+Yet the goal is clear: to summarise the key learnings for those of you who have—or haven’t—watched or listened to Intrapreneur Stories.

 It’s selfishly been an incredible experience.
 From learning how and what content to use when interviewing (always work in progress of course) to getting to know how each individual speaks about such a new label in the corporate world.

 Also, amongst hundreds of learnings, here’s one that surfaced from the get-go: Prep questions are totally unnecessary.
 A startup is a journey and who better than the intrapreneur to take us through their adventure.

 The verdict: there are actionable insights that I want to share with you.